x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/about-the-office-365-best-practices-analyzer-for-exchange-server.md

 description: "The Best Practices Analyzer for Exchange Server is no longer available"
 ---

+# The Best Practices Analyzer for Exchange Server is no longer available

 The Best Practices Analyzer for Exchange Server is deprecated and should not be used.
 The tool is no longer available for download and there is no replacement available.